Welcome to Black Rock Lodge

 In addition, the wastewater from our staff quarters is processed

 through a "constructed wetland" which uses plants

-and aerobic activity to more completely clean the water.
+and aerobic activity to more complete clean the water.

 Our knowledgeable and helpful staff come from the surrounding